What is low code? Definition, use cases, and benefits

 1. Internal tools

-Internal tools aren’t flashy, but developers spend a lot of time working on them: according to our The state of internal tools in 2021 survey, developers spend nearly a third of their time (30%) building internal applications.
-This is not ideal: while internal tools are profoundly impactful, it is not necessarily how developers or their orgs want to spend their time.
+Internal tools aren’t flashy, but developers spend a lot of time working on them: according to our 2023 State of Internal Tools survey survey, 43% of developers view the time-suck of building internal tools as a blocker.
+This is not ideal: internal tools are profoundly impactful, but developers and their orgs don’t want to spend time building them.

-With low code platforms, developers can build internal tools faster, enable some non-developers to build them, too, democratize data across the organization, and protect their stack from “shadow IT” that inevitably creeps in when developers can’t fulfill al internal tool requests timely.
+With low code platforms, developers can build internal tools faster while extending maintenance to non-developers.
+This protects their stack from “shadow IT” that inevitably creeps in when developers can’t fulfill internal tool requests quickly.

 2. UI design

 This use case bleeds into others on the list.
 A popular internal tool, for instance, is a sales dashboard that helps sales reps track deal flow.
-The sales team might ask a back-end developer to make such a tool, and while the back-end developer can easily handle the data, they might not be able to present that data in an intuitive way.
+The sales team might ask a back-end developer that handles the team’s Salesforce integrations to make the tool.
+However, while the back-end developer can easily handle the data, they might need an entire frontend team to build the interface.
+But with low code, the backend developer can individually spin-up a UI that can display the retrieved data.

 3. Integration and automation

-Many companies, large enterprises especially, are stuck with legacy infrastructure (think SAP, Oracle, Citrix) that they can’t afford to rip out and replace.
+Many companies, especially large enterprises, are stuck with legacy infrastructure (think SAP, Oracle, Citrix) that they can’t afford to rip out and replace.
 These companies, however, are increasingly feeling the heat from nimble startups relying on custom-built tools, SaaS apps, and APIs.

 With low code, enterprises can achieve some of that startup speed by connecting and automating the legacy systems.
 Enterprises can then adjust and iterate much like startups can, leaving them less vulnerable to disruption.